ianwalter/mercury-send/README.md

 `mercury-send` is a super simple middleware that provides (or overrides) a `res.send` function that you can use in other middleware/route handlers.
-You can use it with Node's http.Server, Express, or any connect-compatible framework.
+You can use it with [Express](http://expressjs.com) or any connect-compatible framework.
 To get the most benefit, you'll want to use it in tandem with [mercury-schema](https://github.com/appjumpstart/mercury-schema) which will provide `mercury-send` with a stringify function based on a pre-compiled